5l1v3r1/WhatsSpy-Public-wiki/rpi-fix.markdown

 # Raspberry Pi fix for image of before 4th of march 2015 ([error] Tracker Exception!
 Connection Closed)

 Anyone who downloaded the Rpi image before the **4th of march 2015** may have connection issues.
+It is important to fix this, because it interferes with the tracker accuracy.

 ## 1) Identify problem